captainaadesh/captainaadesh.github.io/_posts/blog_posts/2020-09-19-Social-Media-Detox-For-a-Month.md

 ---
 <h2>Final Verdict</h2>
-Social Media has the potential to control our thoughts and it is eradicating intellectual individualism from the each one of us.
+Social Media has the potential to control our thoughts and it is eradicating intellectual individualism from each one of us.

 After a month of social media detoxification I am not so sure I want to spend my time and energy on social media apps anymore.